Categories

 As Douglas Adams pointed out, Space is big.
 Really big.
 You just won’t believe how vastly, hugely, mind-bogglingly big it is.”

-Even in our own solar system, the speed of light is so slow, communicating with spacecraft takes sometimes hours because of that.
+Even in our own solar system, the speed of light is so slow, that communicating with spacecraft takes sometimes hours because of that.
 For example, it takes more than 21 hours for the signal to reach Voyager 1 (so it is more than 21 light hours away from the Earth).

 The speed of light - it takes sunlight an average of 8 minutes and 20 seconds to travel from the Sun to the Earth